SouleymaneGit/Cisc3160/README.md

 # Cisc3160
-This repository is for my cisc3160 class
+This repository is for my cisc3160 class.

-these are the changes I made
+I added one project the "hello world" for my first lab.